uberscott/astrobattle-book/src/3-everything_goes_back_to_hell/4-warbots_mobilize.md

 "Hahahaha\! chortled Vraylar.
 You humans are dumb" (no one argued this
 statement)

-Rodgie writhed and paniced.... he knew what was next for him.
+Bodgie writhed and paniced.... he knew what was next for him.

 Suddenly a high powered sniper blast ripped through the hall and hit the brute in the eye.
 No
 Effect.

-"That's my Rodgie, you can't have my Rodgie\!"
+"That's my Bodgie, you can't have my Bodgie\!"
 Greely chimed in.

 Lester frantically checked the status of his warbots.
 They were close...
 seconds away even, but that was meaningless.
 This conflict would end now.
 A